 What is the CSAAA?

-For three decades, the CSAAA has provided leadership and a strong voice on behalf of the hunting and shooting industry in Canada.
-We promote our members’ commitment to conservation and the safe, responsible, ethical use of their products and services.
-We help Canadians to understand that our activities are legitimate and safe.
+For three decades, the CSAAA has provided leadership and a strong voice on behalf of the hunting and shooting sports industry in Canada.
+We promote our members’ commitment to the legal sales of firearms, ammunition, archery equipment and hunting and shooting sports accessories.
+We support and promote hunting and shooting sports as heritage activities and our business owners as meaningful contributors to their local and our national economies.

-The Canadian Sporting Arms and Ammunition Association was incorporated as a not for profit corporation back in June of 1973.
-The mission at the time was to promote the industry as a whole through its trade show, monitor government involvement through advocacy in Ottawa and directing its activities to areas that impact our everyday business, such as legislation, cross-border shopping, international mail-order houses, duties & taxes, free trade and many others as well as responding to the everyday concerns of responsible residents in this country and more importantly, proving its members with a strong industry voice.
+The Canadian Sporting Arms and Ammunition Association (CSAAA) was incorporated in June of 1973 as a not for profit corporation.
+The mission at the time was to promote the industry as a whole through its trade show, monitor government involvement through advocacy in Ottawa and directing its activities to areas that impact our everyday business, such as legislation, cross-border shopping, international mail-order houses, duties & taxes, free trade and many others as well as responding to the everyday concerns of responsible business owners in this country and more importantly, proving its members with a strong industry voice.

 Canadian Shooting Sports Foundation was an arm of the CSAAA and was dedicated to the promotion of the shooting sports.
 The Foundation funded commercials, posters to support lobbying campaigns.
 Public awareness posters created through the auspices of the Foundation attracted lots of attention, both at the government and public level back in the early 1990s.
 This Foundation also funded Clubs and Associations, Championships and Fairs across the country.
 This initiative of the CSAAA was dissolved in October of 2014.